|

 part of the mechanism of the tolerance encountered with

 barbiturates.
-Phenobarbital, therefore, should be used with
+Phenobarbitone, therefore, should be used with

 caution in patients with decreased liver function.
 This drug